jochym/qecalc/DOC/sphinx/tutorial.rst

 For the following postprocessing routines to work, it is assumed all the input/output files exist.

-.. todo: this documentation could be put as docstrings and then just autodoc'd here...
+.. todo: this documentation could be put as docstrings and then just autodoc'd here...(see http://sphinx.pocoo.org/ext/autodoc.html)

+.. automodule qecalc.qecalc
+	:members:
+	:undoc-members:
+	:inherited-members:

 qecalc/property.py: